hyperledger/besu-docs/docs/public-networks/reference/evm-tool.md

     --price=10
     ```

-Price of gas in GWei.
+Price of gas in Gwei.
 The default is `0`.
 If set to a non-zero value, the sender account must have enough value to cover the gas fees.